legerjean/pelvis_segmentation/README.md

 The file main.py shows an example of use with a 3-fold cross-validation using 63 CBCTs and 74 CTs.

-Bellow is an example.
+Below is an example.
 Each column corresponds to a slice of the same CBCT.
 Dark colours represent reference segmentations, while light colours show u-net segmentation.
 The predicted bladder, in pink, has a DSC of 0.940, the rectum, in light green, has a DSC of 0.791, the prostate, in light blue, has a DSC of 0.780.

+Here is the link to the corresponding publication: https://www.mdpi.com/2076-3417/10/3/1154

 ![alt text](example.png)